JamesLoma/Blog/README.md

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue.
 Feel free to submit pull requests with improvements or new features.

 ## License

-Django Blog is licensed under the MIT License.
+Blog is licensed under the MIT License.
 Refer to the LICENSE file for detailed information.